-Payment fraud can happen because of fraudulent transactions, lost or stolen merchandise or false refund requests.
+Payment fraud can happen because of fraudulent transactions, lost or stolen merchandise, or false refund requests.
 But some of the fraud with credit cards comes in the form of illegal hacking.
-A carefully designed payment gateway can help curb the tide of illegal hacking.
+A secure payment gateway can help curb the tide of illegal hacking.

-One form of payment card fraud is phishing – or fishing – which is stealing information from a cardholder by pretending to be someone else.
+One form of payment card fraud is phishing which is stealing information from a cardholder by pretending to be someone else.
 Another is identity theft, which can result in a fraudulent application for credit from someone who never intends to pay as agreed.

-Illegal hacking or fraudent transactions can also happen through:
+Illegal hacking or fraudulent transactions can also happen through:

 - Wire transfer scams, including advance fee scams impacting store owners

 - Merchant identity fraud, the setting up of a merchant account for a fraudulent business